The Six Biggest Problems With Homegrown Healthcare Analytics Platforms

 4. Use of Point Solutions to Plug Gaps

 Because of the problems outlined above, the analytics and IT teams are often forced to invest in multiple 3rd party point solutions to help fill gaps in their homegrown system.
-The team often struggles to keep up with demands and then the business needs to have specific analytic solutions that the enterprise or homegrown healthcare analytics platform can’t fulfill in a timely manner.
+The team often struggles to keep up with demands and then the business needs to have specific analytic solutions that the enterprise or homegrown solution can’t fulfill in a timely manner.
 This results in the worst of both worlds – they’ve built an expensive infrastructure using expensive human resources and then invest in expensive point solutions to fill the gaps that their homegrown solution is unable to address.

 This only further complicates the issue of resources because now the team must do system and data integration work to fulfill the data ingestion demands of third-party vendors.
 The result is a hybrid solution where they are both buying and building an expensive solution rather than having one comprehensive solution that meets most analytic and technical needs.